tianbo137/baihuqian.github.io/_posts/Stanford NLP/2020-20-17-Stanford-NLP-Lecture-1.md

  - DataScience
 ---

-Stanford NLP class in 2019, given by Professor Manning, is aimed at exploring the fundamental concepts of NLP and its role in current and emerging technologies.
+Stanford NLP class in 2019, given by Professor Christopher Manning, is aimed at exploring the fundamental concepts of NLP and its role in current and emerging technologies.

 * TOC
 {:toc}